-To minimise power consumption the device can enter the SLEEP or any IDLE Mode, where the CPU will be switched off.
-However, when the device is woken up again, it will take a considerable time for the original system oscillator to restart, stabilise and allow normal operation to resume.
+To minimise power consumption the devices can enter the SLEEP or any IDLE Mode, where the CPU will be switched off.
+However, when the devices are woken up again, they will take a considerable time for the original system oscillator to restart, stabilise and allow normal operation to resume.